 Activate the check box 'Hardware' to modify the hardware data for an already configured network card with 'Edit'.
-This opens the dialog for changing the settings of the network card, shown in Figure 9.3.
+This opens the dialog for changing the settings of the network card, shown in Figure 10.3 on the next page.
 Normally, the correct driver for your network card is configured during installation and is activated.
 Therefore, manual hardware parameter settings are only needed if multiple network cards are used or if the network hardware is not automatically recognized.
 In this case, select 'Add' to specify a new driver module.